programminghistorian/ph-submissions/lessons/making-a-small-rdf-database.md

 ### Step 4: Deeper into RDF
 Like any historian, you come to the archives with a sense of some of the information that you're looking for while remaining alert for new tracks of inquiry.
 Our database has already established a network of parent-child relationships, but it does not do a great job of expressing names or dates, which are something historians are often keen to analyse.
 It also records only persons, but it could also record other types of things, such as documents.
 Let's add this layer of structure.

 In Step 3, we treated all names as labels (using the rdfs schema).
-Now, let's add a triple to each paragraph in which we also designate them as names (using the foaf schema).
-For the first person listed, Mirzan Marie, this means adding a `foaf:givenName` of "Marie" and a `foaf:familyName` of "Mirzan".
-The second person, her daughter Edwige, has a `foaf:givenName` of "Edwige" but no family name listed (later on we'll add one automatically).
+Now, let's add a triple to each paragraph in which we also designate them as names (using properties from schema.org).
+For the first person listed, Mirzan Marie, this means adding a `schema:givenName` of "Marie" and a `schema:familyName` of "Mirzan".
+The second person, her daughter Edwige, has a `schema:givenName` of "Edwige" but no family name listed (later on we'll add one automatically).

 Now let's see what we can do about dates.
 First, let's standardize their format.
 Most databases use the YYYY-MM-DD format for dates, which we'll adopt below.
+And, in order for a string of numbers such as "1894-09-04" to be recognized as a date, we have to tag it with the XML format code that [W3C recommends](https://www.w3schools.com/XML/schema_dtypes_date.asp) for dates, which is `^^xsd:date`.
+This is easily done with a regular expression: once you've got your dates in the YYYY-MM-DD format, replace `"[0-9]{4}-[0-9]{2}-[0-9]{2}"` with `$&^^xsd:date`.

 Here and there, the dates we've recorded are birth and death dates.
 It seems likely that there's a schema somewhere that already expresses such a common concept.
 Sure enough, if we look at [schema.org's list of Person properties](http://schema.org/Person), we find `birthDate` and `deathDate`, as well as `deathPlace`.
 So let's add schema.org to our declaration, and substitute these more widely used properties for the `mydb:birthDate`, `mydb:deathDate`, and `mydb:deathPlace` properties we invented in step 3.
 There's probably a substitute for `mydb:deathCause` somewhere out there, but it didn't turn up right away, so let's leave our invented property in place.

 Finally, let's add two new types of objects.
 First, let's deal with the document that Jacob Mogroby (#22 on the Step 1 list) presented when registering.
 We'll assign it a URI of `mydb.org/doc/1` and record its type and number and date and place of issue in triples.
 (Notice that this URI uses a new invented type `/doc/` instead of `/id/`, which we used for persons.)
 Let's also deal with the note at the bottom of the page, which states that Reverend Ewing was the one who entered certain information into the register on June 30, 1888.
-We've previously listed Ewing as `mydb.org/id/25`.
-Now let's create `mydb.org/annot/1` (using `/annot/`), call it a "registrationNote" and enter the relevant information.
+We've previously listed Ewing as `mydb:25`.
+Now let's create `mydb:annot/1` (using `/annot/`), call it a "registrationNote" and enter the relevant information.
 It's not entirely clear what this registration note means, but we'll have a better chance of figuring it out later on if we make the information explicit now.

 Here is the result: